On the Advice Complexity of Online Unit Clustering: Abstract

 \section{Abstract}

-In online unit clustering a set of $n$ points of a metric space that arrive one by one, partition the points into clusters of diameter at most one, so that number of clusters is minimized.
-This paper gives linear upper and lower bounds for the advice complexity of 1-competitive online unit clustering algorithms in terms of number of points in $\mathbb{R}^d$ and $\mathbb{Z}^d$.
+In online unit clustering, points of a metric space arriving one by one must be partitioned into clusters of diameter at most 1, where the cost is the number of clusters.
+This paper gives linear upper and lower bounds on the advice complexity of 1-competitive online unit clustering algorithms, in terms of the number of points in $\mathbb{R}^d$ and $\mathbb{Z}^d$.